Cervical Screening Test frequently asked questions

 - You will start cervical screening at age 25 or when you are first sexually active if you are aged over 25.
-If you are under 25 and have already had a Pap test, you will not be due to be recalled for cervix screening until you are 25 unless you previously received a positive test result.
-If you have abnormal vaginal bleeding, pain or discharge you should discuss this with your health professional.
+If you are under 25 and have already had a Pap smear, you will not be due to be recalled for cervix screening until you are 25 unless you previously received a positive test result.
+If you have abnormal vaginal bleeding, pain or discharge you should discuss this with your health professional immediately.

 - Women aged 70 to 74 years will be invited to have an exit test to check that everything is ok, before you stop having regular screening tests.

-The Cervical Screening Test will only be offered every five years, why the change?
+The Cervical Screening Test is only offered every five years, why the change?

 New evidence about cervical screening has found that screening for HPV every five years is more effective than, and just as safe as, screening with a Pap smear every two years.
 Because of this more effective test, women will only need to screen every five years, regardless of whether or not they have had the HPV vaccination.

 The new Cervical Screening Test detects HPV, which is the first step in developing cervical cancer.
 Persistent HPV can cause abnormal cell changes that may lead to cervical cancer.
 However, this usually takes a long time, often more than 10 years.
 While the Pap smear could detect abnormal cell changes, the Cervical Screening Test detects the persistent HPV that causes the abnormal cell changes that if left untreated, may eventually lead to the development of cervical cancer.